What Are the Tools & Techniques for Tying Electrical Cables?

 - Physical Damage: Overtightening or improper routing damages insulation, risking short circuits or ground faults (NEC 300.4).

-- Code Violations: Improper management risks failed inspections, fines, or liability.
+- Code Violations: Improper management risks failed inspections, rework, or liability.

 Effective electrical cable management enhances reliability, simplifies troubleshooting, and ensures compliance.